huguesb/bruant.info/pages/vps.md

 @ 10800 IN MX 10 @
 {%endhighlight%}

-The first line points my domain name to the IP address assigned to my server.
+The first line points the domain name to the static IP address assigned to the VPS.
 The second line points all subdomains to the same address.

 The next two lines have the exact same role but for [IPv6](http://en.wikipedia.org/wiki/IPv6).